scarydoors/currency-converter-react/README.md

 into inconsistency issues, therefore I have only left comments on a discretionary basis.

+I always try to avoid introducing magic behaviour into my solutions because later on it always comes back to haunt you.

+Also a pet-peeve of mine is when one developer runs a code formatter and others don't so when you get to reviewing their PRs there is 50 changes files but only 2 files that actually have changes.

 ## Testing

 ```
 npm run test
 ```

-I have used Jest for tests and have written 2 test suites to demonstrate my understanding of tests:
+I have used Jest for tests and have written 2 basic test suites to demonstrate my understanding of tests:

 - Unit test - `src/redux/reducers/conversionForm.test.js`